Eastern Shore of Virginia 9-1-1 Communications

 PROJECT 1: This project provided for reception of talk-around traffic in the northern and southern Accomack tactical zones.

-F3 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Added voting receiver at Mappsville for talkaround frequency for F3.
+· F3 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Added voting receiver at Mappsville for talkaround frequency for F3.
 911 Center will receive voted audio from either Accomac control station receiver or Mappsville voted receiver (repeater output and talkaround voted).
 NOW ACTIVE.

-F7 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Added voting receiver at Craddockville for talkaround frequency for F7.
+· F7 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Added voting receiver at Craddockville for talkaround frequency for F7.
 911 Center will receive voted audio from either Accomac control station receiver or Craddockville voted receiver (repeater output and talkaround voted).
 NOW ACTIVE.

 PROJECT 3: This project expanded the mobile and portable talkback range for the subject repeaters and enhanced reception through voting of multiple receive sites.

-F7 RADIO SYSTEM UPGRADE FOR FIRE/EMS (MOBILE INPUT TO REPEATER): Installed comparator at F7 repeater in Belle Haven, installed SQM's, connected receiver, connected remote receiver circuit, calibrated, tested, activated.
+· F7 RADIO SYSTEM UPGRADE FOR FIRE/EMS (MOBILE INPUT TO REPEATER): Installed comparator at F7 repeater in Belle Haven, installed SQM's, connected receiver, connected remote receiver circuit, calibrated, tested, activated.
 Replaced site antenna 2/11/09.
 NOW ACTIVE.

-F3 RADIO SYSTEM UPGRADE FOR FIRE/EMS (MOBILE INPUT TO REPEATER): Installed comparator at F3 repeater in Mappsville, installed SQM's, connected receiver, connected remote receiver circuits, calibrated, tested, activated.
+· F3 RADIO SYSTEM UPGRADE FOR FIRE/EMS (MOBILE INPUT TO REPEATER): Installed comparator at F3 repeater in Mappsville, installed SQM's, connected receiver, connected remote receiver circuits, calibrated, tested, activated.
 NOW ACTIVE.

-INSTALLED REMOTE VOTING RECEIVERS FOR F3 AND F7: Installed voting receivers at the VSP STARS tower site in Accomac.
+· INSTALLED REMOTE VOTING RECEIVERS FOR F3 AND F7: Installed voting receivers at the VSP STARS tower site in Accomac.
 Connected to provided antenna ports and to telephone circuits for routing to repeaters at Belle Haven and Mappsville.
 NOW ACTIVE.

 PROJECT 4: This project expanded the mobile and portable talkback range for F1 and F11 (dispatch reception only) and F3 (repeater input), and enhance reception through voting of multiple receive sites.

-IMPROVED 911 CENTER RECEPTION OF F1 RESCUE DISPATCH AND F11 TACTICAL FROM NORTHERNMOST ACCOMACK COUNTY: Installed voting receiver for F1 AND F11 at NAVY tower, Wallops Flight Facility, in northern Accomack County.
+· IMPROVED 911 CENTER RECEPTION OF F1 RESCUE DISPATCH AND F11 TACTICAL FROM NORTHERNMOST ACCOMACK COUNTY: Installed voting receiver for F1 AND F11 at NAVY tower, Wallops Flight Facility, in northern Accomack County.
 Antenna installed.
 NOW ACTIVE.

-F3 RADIO SYSTEM UPGRADED FOR FIRE/EMS (MOBILE INPUT TO REPEATER) FROM NORTHERNMOST ACCOMACK COUNTY: Installed voting receiver for F3 at NAVY tower, Wallops Flight Facility, in northern Accomack County.
+· F3 RADIO SYSTEM UPGRADED FOR FIRE/EMS (MOBILE INPUT TO REPEATER) FROM NORTHERNMOST ACCOMACK COUNTY: Installed voting receiver for F3 at NAVY tower, Wallops Flight Facility, in northern Accomack County.
 Antenna installed.
 NOW ACTIVE.

 PROJECT 5: Resolved reception of foreign traffic on F5 repeater output frequency.
 For long-term resolution, CIW will need to consider reprogramming/licensing options resulting from shared channel usage.

-F5 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Resolved reception of foreign traffic on repeater output frequency/PL.
+· F5 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING: Resolved reception of foreign traffic on repeater output frequency/PL.
 Rewired repeater for direct control rather than by control station.
 NOW ACTIVE.

 PROJECT 7: A paging transmitter was installed at Mappsville in May for interim use and systems testing, and is now active for use.
 Required approval by Infrastructure Work Group and other entities.

-Improved Paging Output in Northernmost Accomack County: Added F1 Base Station or Repeater in northern Accomack County to support paging coverage in northernmost part of County.
+· Improved Paging Output in Northernmost Accomack County: Added F1 Base Station or Repeater in northern Accomack County to support paging coverage in northernmost part of County.
 NOW ACTIVE.

 PROJECT 10: Establish back-up systems for radios and telephones (9-1-1 Center).

-PROCURE AND INSTALL BACKUP REMOTE TO ALLOW PAGING AND BASIC COMMUNICATIONS IN EVENT OF MCC5500 FAILURE.
+· PROCURE AND INSTALL BACKUP REMOTE TO ALLOW PAGING AND BASIC COMMUNICATIONS IN EVENT OF MCC5500 FAILURE.
 Primary channel controls for F1 and F2, perhaps additional channels.
 NOW ACTIVE.

-INSTALL BACKUP TELEPHONES AND/OR RADIOS AT OFFSITE BACKUP LOCATIONS.
+· INSTALL BACKUP TELEPHONES AND/OR RADIOS AT OFFSITE BACKUP LOCATIONS.
 NOW ACTIVE.

 PROJECT 12: This project expanded the receive footprint and added additional reception range for portable reception by the 911 Center for F12.

-F12 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING – MAPPSVILLE RECEIVE SITE: Reprogrammed new voting receiver to receive frequency for F12 and for SpectraTac operation.
+· F12 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING – MAPPSVILLE RECEIVE SITE: Reprogrammed new voting receiver to receive frequency for F12 and for SpectraTac operation.
 Installed in existing cabinet at Mappsville, connected antenna port to VHF multicoupler, connected to Verizon telephone circuit at site, connected circuit in 911 Center to comparator/SQM for F12 on wall at ESVA911.
 Center will receive voted audio from either Accomac, Cheriton, Mappsville, or Craddockville voted receivers.
 Changes from voting two sites to voting four sites.
 NOW ACTIVE, BUT RECEIVING SOME FOREIGN TRAFFIC ON DEDICATED CTCSS SYSTEM.

-F12 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING - CRADDOCKVILLE RECEIVE SITE: Reprogrammed new voting receiver to receive frequency for F12 and for SpectraTac operation.
+· F12 RECEIVE ENHANCEMENT FOR FIRE/EMS DISPATCH AND RECORDING - CRADDOCKVILLE RECEIVE SITE: Reprogrammed new voting receiver to receive frequency for F12 and for SpectraTac operation.
 Installed in existing cabinet at Mappsville, connected antenna port to VHF multicoupler, connected to Verizon telephone circuit at site, connected circuit in 911 Center to comparator/SQM for F12 on wall at ESVA911.
 Center will receive voted audio from either Accomac, Cheriton, Mappsville, or Craddockville voted receivers.
 Changes from voting two sites to voting four sites.
 NOW ACTIVE, BUT RECEIVING SOME FOREIGN TRAFFIC ON DEDICATED CTCSS SYSTEM.

 PROJECT 14:

-RELOCATED VHF LEGACY RADIO AT CHERITON FROM OLD VSP TOWER TO STARS TOWER (EASTVILLE/CHERITON).
+· RELOCATED VHF LEGACY RADIO AT CHERITON FROM OLD VSP TOWER TO STARS TOWER (EASTVILLE/CHERITON).
 Converted link to all microwave for circuits from Cheriton to Accomac.
 NOW ACTIVE.

 P3210111 Projects Completed 2006-2008

-Upgraded 9-1-1 Telephone System (Plant VESTAฎ)
+§ Upgraded 9-1-1 Telephone System (Plant VESTA®)

-Installed Monitoring System for Northampton Fire/EMS Repeater System (Zetron)
+§ Installed Monitoring System for Northampton Fire/EMS Repeater System (Zetron)

-Installed New HVAC System for Dispatch Center and Equipment Room
+§ Installed New HVAC System for Dispatch Center and Equipment Room

-Installed New Communications Console Furniture (Xybix Dispatch Furniture)
+§ Installed New Communications Console Furniture (Xybix Dispatch Furniture)

-Created Systems Equipment Room; Relocated Various 9-1-1 Systems Equipment
+§ Created Systems Equipment Room; Relocated Various 9-1-1 Systems Equipment

-Installed and Implemented New Computer Aided Dispatch (CAD) System (Sungard HTE/OSSI)
+§ Installed and Implemented New Computer Aided Dispatch (CAD) System (Sungard HTE/OSSI)

-Developed and Installed ESVA911 InfoBoard for Dispatch Bulletins
+§ Developed and Installed ESVA911 InfoBoard for Dispatch Bulletins

-Installed New Radio Communications Consoles (Motorola MCC5500)
+§ Installed New Radio Communications Consoles (Motorola MCC5500)

-Installed Synchronized Time Management (SpectraCom NetClock)
+§ Installed Synchronized Time Management (SpectraCom NetClock)

-Placed 3 New Repeaters in Service (Accomack Tactical Operations)
+§ Placed 3 New Repeaters in Service (Accomack Tactical Operations)

 ---